Shukaaa/rapid-ts/README.md

 Rapid-ts is a project that allows you to create a REST API based on simple JSON configurations.
 This API stores its data in JSON files.

+**Note: Rapid-ts is intended to be used as a test API for development purposes only.
+It is not recommended for building large-scale, production-ready, or secure APIs.**

+A separate implementation is currently in development to serve as a simple Mock API, providing more advanced mocking and simulation capabilities.

 ## Features

 - Easy Configuration: Rapid-ts enables developers to set up a REST API quickly and easily by using simple JSON configurations.